hajimariyam/SportCave/README.md

 * Stream - Social
     * [x] Query Parse server to retrieve reactions posted by any user, including 'created at' datetime and profile photos
     * [x] Display 'created at' datetime in relative format
-    * [x] Use Glide to display user profile photos in fixed square size
+    * [x] Use Glide to display user profile photos and photo attachments in fixed size
     * [x] Use search bar to query Parse server and retrieve a filtered list of reactions
+    * [x]

 * Creation - Social
-    * [x] Accept and validate text field input for new reaction
+    * [x] Accept and validate user input for new reaction
+    * [x] Save attached photo as Parse file and display file name for user confirmation
     * [x] Send POST request to Parse server to create new item and attribute to logged in user
     * [x] Manually insert newly posted reaction in Social stream so it is immediately visible without the need for a full refresh